 Hallerbos ‘The Blue Forest’

 One of the most magical things to do in Belgium, Hallerbos or the Blue Forest is a treat for nature lovers who wish to escape city life for a while.
-With a fantasy like picturesque view, you’ll feel as though you have been transported into a fairytale.
+With a fantasy-like picturesque view, you’ll feel like you have been transported into a fairytale.

-The flowers bloom during the end of April usually, The forest is located about 45 minutes from Brussels, so it’s definitely a doable day activity if you are only staying for a weekend!
+The flowers bloom usually at the end of April.
+The forest is about 45 minutes from Brussels, so it’s a doable day activity if you only stay for a weekend!

 Free things to do in Belgium

-There are so many free things to do in Belgium as we have mentioned throughout this article, click on the links below to jump back up to our five favourite free activities in Belgium!
-If your in a large group or on a budget there are so many things to do in Belgium with family and friends at no cost.
+As mentioned throughout this article, Belgium has so many free things to do.
+Click on the links below to return to our five favourite free activities in Belgium!
+If you’re in a large group or on a budget, there are many things to do in Belgium with family and friends at no cost.

 - Brussels, Grand Place – public area, Flower carpet festival open August 15th weekend every two years